What Is Zero-Sum Trading? Why Trend Followers Win and Who Loses

 What is Zero Sum Trading?

 “…winning traders can only profit to the extent that other traders are willing to lose.
 Traders are willing to lose when they obtain external benefits from trading.
 The most important external benefits are expected returns from holding risky securities that represent deferred consumption.
 Hedging and gambling provide other external benefits.
 Markets would not exist without utilitarian traders.
 Their trading losses fund the winning traders who make prices efficient and provide liquidity.”
+Lawrence E. Harris (homepage), Chair in Finance, University of Southern California

-An Extract from the Trend Commandments on the subject of Zero-Sum Insight Trading
+An Extract from the Trend Commandments on the Subject of Zero-Sum Insight Trading

 In a zero-sum game, someone can win only if somebody else loses.